friarswood/protoapi/README.md

 docker/azure app service example, using flask and [open API](https://swagger.io/specification/) (f.k.a. swagger).

-1. Expose a python package through a web API, using flask.
+1. Expose a python package through a REST API, using flask.
 2. Document the API, using swagger.
 3. Test the API, using pytest.
-4. Package the web app, in a docker container.
+4. Package the web app,
+5. Install the app in a docker container.
-5. Deploy the web app, in the cloud.
+6. Deploy the container in the cloud.
 6. Automate!

 A commit to master will set the ball rolling: